CoMakery/comakery-app/README.md

 Data migration scripts are located in `db/data_migrations`.

-If you need to migrate data or add static table data run
+If you need to migrate data or add static table data run:
 ```
 bundle exec rake data:migrate
 ```